igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 controlled domain managed with a Network Management System (NMS), where the CPE or the PE routers are the starting or the ending nodes. {{AltMark}} provides measurement within a controlled domain in which the packets are marked.
-Therefore, applying {{AltMark}} to end-to-end transport-layer connections is not easy due to the potential prevention of packet identification and marking by network nodes.
-This prevention can occur because of encrypted transport-layer headers (e.g. QUIC, TCP with TLS).
+Therefore, applying {{AltMark}} to end-to-end transport-layer connections is not easy because packet identification and marking by network nodes is prevented when encrypted transport-layer headers (e.g. QUIC, TCP with TLS) are being used.

 This document defines Explicit Host-to-Network Flow Measurement Techniques, which are specifically designed for encrypted transport protocols.
 According to the